 - Adrian Graham: Treasurer (individual member, Sydney)

-- Ella Dixon (Migrant Resource Centre Northern Tasmania Inc)
+- Ella Dixon (Migrant Resource Centre Northern Tasmania, Launceston)

-- Marc Purcell (Australian Council for International Development (ACFID) ACT)
+- Marc Purcell (Australian Council for International Development, Canberra)

 - John Roc (Australian Karen Organisation, Sydney)